 There are three sets of EU sanctions, and each one has a different target.
 The first is diplomatic, placing asset freezes and visa bans on persons connected to the Russian government, the second focuses on vital sectors of the Russian economy such as energy, defence and finance; while the final measure deals specifically with Crimea.
 Despite Moscow diversifying its pool of foreign investment beyond Europe and the U.S., lending restrictions are costly.
 Under these financial sanctions, European companies are prohibited from lending money to Russian state-owned banks for more than 30 days.

-For all President Trump’s effusive praise of Russian President Vladimir Putin, a relaxation of the Obama-era sanctions is doubtful.
-In August, the Republican-controlled Congress overwhelmingly approved fresh sanctions against Russia: Trump grudgingly signed the Bill as there were enough votes to override a presidential veto.
-Washington’s programme goes further than the EU’s and hones in on the country’s enormous energy sector.
+For all President Trump’s effusive praise of Russian President Vladimir Putin, a relaxation of the Obama-era sanctions is unlikely.
+In August, the Republican-controlled Congress overwhelmingly approved fresh sanctions against Russia: Trump grudgingly signed the Bill, knowing there were enough votes to override a presidential veto.
+Washington’s programme goes further than the EU’s and hones in on Russia's enormous energy sector.
 One restriction, for instance, prohibits U.S.-based entities from selling drilling technology needed to access oil and gas reserves.

-Beyond the policy’s minor benefits, there are those who argue that New Zealand, as a sovereign nation, should be able to decide who our trade partners are.
+Beyond the comparatively minor benefits of a NZ-Russia FTA, there are those who argue that New Zealand, as a sovereign nation, should be able to decide who our trade partners are.
 But with New Zealand far removed from events in Europe, there can be a tendency to lose sight of what is at stake: Moscow’s ongoing involvement in the Donbass, on top of its annexation of Crimea, violates the basic principles of 1975 Helsinki Final Act.
 The multifaceted Act—which counts both Ukraine and Russia as signatories— underlines the importance of respect for national sovereignty; it also dictates that participating states will refrain from the threat or use of force against each other.

-Bearing in mind the EU’s existing sanctions and the emphasis we place on a rules-based international order, now seems rather strange to revive talks with Putin’s government.
+Bearing in mind the EU’s existing sanctions and the emphasis New Zealand continues to place on a rules-based international order, now seems a rather strange time to revive talks with Putin’s government.